status-im/status-mobile/README.md

 - **Evangelism**
 Help us spread the word!
 Tell a friend *right now*, in fact tell **everyone** - yell from a mountain if you have to, every person counts!

+## Status API
+View our [developer documentation](https://docs.status.im/) and learn how to integrate your DApp into Status or build a decentralized chatbot.

 ## Give me Binaries!

-Currently the fastest way to get your hands on a binary is to join our Early Access by submitting your email on our [website](https://status.im) or by [building it yourself](https://wiki.status.im/contributing/development/building-status/).
+Currently the fastest way to get your hands on a binary is to join our Early Access by submitting your email on our website or by building it yourself.

-// TODO GPlay, TestFlight Instructions & FDroid
+Alternatively, if you’re on Android you can try one of our nightly APK builds from [here](http://artifacts.status.im:8081/artifactory/nightlies-local/)

 ## Core Contributors

 [Core Team Members](https://github.com/orgs/status-im/people)

 Special thanks to [@adrian-tiberius](https://github.com/adrian-tiberius).
-Without the dedication of these fine gentleman, Status would not exist.
+Without the dedication of these outsanding individuals, Status would not exist.

 ## Contact us